 Scrum’s functions are somewhat different than traditional software approaches.
-There are three Agile Scrum Roles: Product Owner, Production Team, and Scrum Master.
+There are three Agile roles: Product Owner, Production Team, and Scrum Master.
 Together they are known as the Scrum Team.

 The Scrum Master

 The Scrum Master allows the product community to understand and apply Scrum to gain business value.
-The Scrum Master does everything in its power to help the Team, the Product Owner and helps the company thrive.
+The Scrum Master does everything in their power to help the Team, and the Product Owner, and helps the company thrive.
 The Scrum Master is not the manager of the Team members, nor are they a project manager, team lead, or team representative.
 Instead, the Scrum Master serves the Team; he or she helps to remove impediments, protects the Team from outside interference, and helps the Team to adopt Agile development practices.
-He or she educates, coaches and guides the Product Owner, Team and the rest of the organisation in the skillful use of Scrum.
+He or she educates, coaches, and guides the Product Owner, Team, and the rest of the organization in the skillful use of Scrum.

 The Product Owner is responsible for optimizing the return on investment (ROI) by defining the features of the product, converting them into a prioritized list, determining which should be at the top of the list for the next Sprint, and constantly reprioritizing and improving the list.
 The Product Owner shall have benefit and loss of responsibility for the product, assuming that it is a commercial product.
 The Product Owner in Agile is like a customer’s representative and needs to be portrayed.

 The Product Owner owns the Product Backlog and writes user stories and conditions for acceptance.
 The Product Owner shall be responsible for prioritizing the Product Backlog and shall decide the date of release and the content.
 The Product Owner accepts or refuses the backlog item of the product.
 The Product Owner has the right to cancel the Sprint if they feel that the Sprint target is redundant.
 The Product Owner is responsible for the return on investment (ROI) of the product.